viresh-ratnakar/viresh-ratnakar.github.io/dev/README.md

 Please do not include an `id` or `fill` attributes in any shaped-cell element.

+Inside the `exolve-grid` section, as seen above, a cell cen be marked has having the shaped-cell numbered `k`, by adding the suffix, `[k]`.
+Normally, there would be just one shape (numbered "1"), but one can imagine more complex tilings with multiple shapes.

+You can also change the location of a shaped cell to any arbitrary SVG x,y location, by adding the coordinates within the square brackets, like this:
+`[1,20,30]`.
+If you place cells like this, then Exolve's computations of the overall grid extent in pixels is likely to be off.
+Please use [`exolve-grid-bounds`](#exolve-grid-bounds) to specify the grid's horizontal and vertical spans in such cases.

 You can see the above example as well as a couple more examples, in [`test-shaped-cells.html`](test-shaped-cells.html).